 Refresher: The benefits of online and mobile banking

 Review how online and mobile banking channels may benefit your business as bank branches may be temporarily closed during the COVID-19 pandemic.

 1. Bank at your convenience

-Deposit checks remotely by snapping a photo with your mobile device’s camera to cut down on frequent trips to the bank1.
-Online and mobile banking also allow you to transfer money between your accounts (in some cases even between your accounts at a different U.S. financial institution) and pay bills quickly and securely.
-Through your online account, you can search your business transaction history, review pending transactions, and view images of past business checks.
+Deposit checks remotely by snapping a photo with your mobile device’s camera to cut down on frequent trips to the bank.1 Online and mobile banking also allow you to transfer money between your accounts (in some cases even between your accounts at a different U.S. financial institution) and pay bills quickly and securely.
+Through online banking, you can search your business transaction history, review pending transactions, and view images of paid business checks (up 18 months).

 2. Make payments